 Starting at SKI

-In 1997, after completing my postdoctoral fellowship at Harvard, I started my own lab, the Laboratory of Meiotic Recombination, at Sloan Kettering-Institute, where I am an Assistant Member in the Molecular Biology Program.
+In 1997, after completing my postdoctoral fellowship at Harvard, I started my own lab, the Laboratory of Meiotic Recombination, at Sloan Kettering-Institute, where I am a member of the Molecular Biology Program.
 At first, it was both overwhelming and exciting.
 The first six months to a year was a baptism by fire, but I’m glad that I did it here because this place is very supportive of junior faculty.
 I’ve had some great mentoring relationships which have really helped me make the transition from postdoc to independent investigator.
 Ken Marians and Jerry Hurwitz were particularly helpful.

 I started my lab to build on the work that I’d done at Harvard, continuing to study how meiotic recombination works in yeast.
 Taking this one step further, we are also taking what we are learning in yeast, and, with the collaborative efforts of Dr. Maria Jasin, we are trying to understand how the meiotic process works in mammals.
 To accomplish this, we have cloned a mouse homolog of Spo11, using it to create mice with Spo11 knocked out.
 Our ultimate goal is to further understand the meiotic recombination pathway in mammals and the cell-cycle checkpoints that respond to defects in meiotic recombination.

 The details in yeast and mice are different enough that by comparing and contrasting two organisms you get a more complete picture of what’s going on.
 Sometimes you are sure things work one way, and it’s not until you look at it in another organism where things are so obviously different, that you then say, ’Oh, that’s how it works…I completely misinterpreted what was happening.’Back to top

 A Twist of Fate